Jaredkong/Homework-4/README.md

 ## Description

 The purpose of this project was to demonstrate the ability to save and retrieve from local storage.
-It also showcases ability to utilize bootstrap, and traversing the DOM.
+It also showcases ability to utilize bootstrap, and traverse the DOM.

 ![Alt text](./assets/screenshot.jpg?raw=true "screenshot")